codacy/docs/docs/repositories/pull-requests.md

 ## Pull request status

-This area displays the information that identifies the pull request (branch, date, and name) as well as:
+This area displays the information that identifies the pull request (head and base branches, date, and name), as well as:

 -   The analysis status and a button to re-analyze the last commit on the pull request branch
 -   A link to the analysis logs